Surgery obstructions from Khovanov homology: Branch sets and width bounds

+To begin, recall that there are two equivalent definitions of homological width, under the additional assumption that $b_\delta>0$ for every $\delta$ in the expression $\Khred(L)\cong\bigoplus_{\delta=1}^k\bF^{b_\delta}$ (see Remark \ref{rmk:width-and-positive-betti-numbers}).
+In this setting, we may define $w(L)=k$ as the number of $\delta$-gradings supporting non-trivial groups in reduced Khovanov homology.

+\begin{remark} Allowing for blank diagonals (i.e. for $b_i=0$ where $0<i<w+1$) gives rise to the possibility for the number of diagonals supporting non-trivial groups to be strictly lower than the homological width.
+This phenomenon has been conjectured not to occur, and indeed, in every example we consider (see Section \ref{sec:examples}) the two definitions for width coincide.
+Since it will simplify some (though not all) arguments to assume that this is the case for $\Khred(\tau(n))$, we will do so in the sequel and opt to include this assumption in our notion of generic tangle introduced in Definition \ref{def:generic}.
+In practice, we will see that this assumption is not restrictive. \end{remark}

-\begin{lemma} The maximum and minimum widths differ by at most 1: either $\wmax=\wmin$ or $\wmax=\wmin+1$.\end{lemma} \begin{proof} First notice that the statement holds for the tangle associated to the quotient of the trivial knot by Lemma \ref{lem:trivial-knot-width}, since $w(\tau(0))=w(\unknot\sqcup\unknot)=2$ and $\tau(n)=1$ for all $n\ne 0$.
+\begin{lemma} Let $T=(B^3,\tau)$ be the preferred associated quotient tangle for some strongly invertible knot is $S^3$.
+Under the assumption that there are no blank diagonals in $\Khred(\tau(n))$ for all $n\in\bZ$, the maximum and minimum widths differ by at most 1: either $\wmax=\wmin$ or $\wmax=\wmin+1$.
+Moreover, whenever $\wmax=\wmin+1$ for the tangle associated with a non-trivial knot there is a unique integer $\ell$ where the width changes so that $w(\tau(n))$ is constant for integers $n\le\ell$ and for integers $n\ge\ell+1$.\end{lemma} \begin{proof} First notice that the statement holds for the tangle associated with the quotient of the trivial knot by Lemma \ref{lem:trivial-knot-width}, since $w(\tau(0))=w(\unknot\sqcup\unknot)=2$ and $w(\tau(n))=1$ for all $n\ne 0$.